 Reunion Island is the ultimate hiking destination for South African travellers.
-With no dangerous land animals, poisonous snakes or spiders (or even poisonous plants) you don’t have to worry about nasty encounters in the middle of nowhere.
+With no dangerous land animals, poisonous snakes or spiders (or even poisonous plants) you don’t have to worry about nasty encounters in the middle of nowhere or anything that you might accidently step on with your danner hiking boots.
 The weather is warm all year round, with temperatures around 26-28° Celsius even in the middle of winter.
 And as part of France (as in, imagine a piece of France literally broke off and floated into the Indian Ocean and is now run by the French government) the emergency services are excellent, so if you do need help it’s only a helicopter away.
 I hope you enjoy my Reunion Island Hiking Guide!

 There are literally thousands of kilometers of hiking trails to choose from on Reunion Island, but for the casual or occasional hiker like me, I’d recommend a 2-day hike into the remote village of La Nouvelle, in the Cirque of Mafate.

 The remote village of Mafate on Reunion Island

 The Cirque of Mafate is known as an “island within the island”.
 It was formed when the now dormant Piton de Neiges volcano collapsed, cutting this part of the island off from the rest.
 The smaller “island” is surrounded by steep cliffs and mountains, which makes it totally inaccessible except by foot.

 A collection of small villages make up the Cirque, with La Nouvelle and Marla being two of the most easily accessible for overnight stays.
 Since Mafate is completely inaccessible by car, everything and everyone has to travel into the cirque either by foot or by helicopter – from the local priest to weekly groceries.